prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 7 - Language of written pleadings and written evidence

 1. Written pleadings and other documents, including written evidence, shall be lodged in the language of the proceedings unless the Court or these Rules otherwise provide.

-2. Where these Rules or the Court require a pleading or other document to be translated it shall not be necessary to provide a formal certification by the translator as to t he accuracy of such translation unless the accuracy is challenged by a party or such certification is ordered by the Court  or required by these Rules.
+2. Where these Rules or the Court require a pleading or other document to be translated it shall not be necessary to provide a formal certification by the translator as to the accuracy of such translation unless the accuracy is challenged by a party or such certification is ordered by the Court or required by these Rules.

 ###### Rule 8 - Party and party’s representative